RedditRecs

 Reddit Icon

-cat_prophecy • 4 days ago
+cat_prophecy • about 1 month ago

 I miss my fitbit charge 3.
 Compact, did workouts, heart rate, and read text messages.
 Battery lasted at least 7 days.